-- Follow the bowel preparation instructions carefully> If the bowel is not clear, the procedure may need repeating again. - All procedures of this nature carry a small risk of bleeding or perforation to the mucosal lining. - You may react to the medication used, but this is rare.
+- Follow the bowel preparation instructions carefully.
+If the bowel is not clear, the procedure may need repeating again. - Minimal risk to crowned teeth or dental bridgework - All procedures of this nature carry a small risk of bleeding or perforation to the mucosal lining. - You may react to the medication used, but this is rare. - Small risk of missing anything abnormal. - Complications of the above.